-- 5.7.4 There are potential emerging challenges that we have not accounted for in either the adaptive pathways analysis or the Target Headroom allowance.
-These are associated with the proposed Cambridge Milton Keynes Oxford (CaMkOx) development corridor, the potential for high growth rates in London as contained in the draft Greater London Authority (GLA) development plans, and the possible need to move to an even higher level of resilience (e.g. 1 in 500 years) within future WRMPs.
-As these are only emerging challenges we have not identified any investment to address them and acknowledge that it would be unlikely that we could develop a strategic option in time to cover them if they do occur.
-Under that circumstance we may need to temporarily revert to Drought Orders and Permits to cover the very small chance of a drought occurring during the temporary deficit period that would occur within the planning period. - 5.7.5 The level of reductions in abstraction that we have incorporated into our 'Challenging' future (7MI/d associated with potential future sustainability challenge for the Central region, plus 2.9MI/f for Friars Wash) is also relatively modest, and we acknowledge that final levels of abstraction reduction will not be known until the existing AMP6 and planned AMP7 schemes have been delivered and the associated monitoring is completed.
-We cannot therefore realistically quantify this risk at this stage, but are confident that the overall scope for reductions will be lower than the volumes of growth risk described for the GLA draft plan above.
-We have therefore used the GLA scenario to guide our understanding of how our future planning might cope with further sustainability reductions beyond those considered in our 'Challenging' future. - 5.7.6 As noted in Section 3.4, there is also a risk from bromate contamination at our Essendon source.
+- 5.8.4 There are potential emerging challenges that we have not accounted for in either the adaptive pathways analysis or the Target Headroom allowance.
+These are associated with the proposed CaMkOx development corridor, the potential for high growth rates in London as contained in the draft GLA development plans, and the possible need to move to an even higher level of resilience (e.g. 1 in 500 years) within future WRMPs.
+Following representations on our rdWRMP19 we have also considered the implications of reducing our abstractions from Chalk catchments beyond those levels identified for our 'challenging' future. - 5.8.5 All of the above risks were analysed through sensitivity testing, as described below. - 5.8.6 As noted in Section 3.4, there is also a risk from bromate contamination at our Essendon source.
 The magnitude of impact is relatively small (loss of 4MI/d), and currently we consider that we have sufficient indication that the EA and polluter will take action to prevent the risk from materialising.